mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 structuring, indexing and cataloging data for users in an organization, group or the general public.

+## What is Bioinformatics?

+* Bioinformatics is a mutually beneficial collaboration between Biology and Computer
+Science (CS).

+* For CS, Biology provides a motivation for studing new challenging problems and developing new algorithms.

+* For Biology, CS offers effective and cheap (as in silico experiments are typically cheaper than wet-lab ones) solutions to many tough problems

 ## spark-packages.org
 spark-packages.org is a community package index to